Therapy for Narcissistic Abuse & Relational Trauma in Burlington, Calgary, and Virtually Across Canada

 Narcissistic Abuse Therapy for adult children and spouses of narcissists

-Our experiences includes more than just therapy, but also group therapy for narcissistic abuse, workshops, webinars and speaking events, and teaching for therapists.
+Our experiences includes more than just therapy.
+We offer group therapy for narcissistic abuse, workshops, free webinars, speaking events, and teaching for therapists.

 You’re exhausted from the rollercoaster.